Best College Majors for Lucrative Careers

 Trust Yourself

 Choosing a major can feel overwhelming, but you have support.
-If you are a current student at USF, make an appointment with our career counselors — they love helping students and hope, as Ripo says, that this blog post will encourage you to visit them.
+If you are a current student at USF, make an appointment with our career counselors.
+They love helping students and expressed hope that this blog post encourages you to visit them.